 Each relaxation of one trilemma property restores a well-defined certification regime with known tools, known coverage, and known limits.

-\paragraph{Relaxing T: Sound and Complete Formal Verification.} Dropping the polynomial-time requirement, SMT-based tools---Reluplex \citep{katz2017reluplex}, Marabou, and $\alpha$-$\beta$-CROWN---provide sound and general verification for linear specifications over bounded networks.
-They are exponential in the worst case but practical for moderate-sized components: embedded controllers, narrow verifiable submodules, safety-critical classifiers with bounded input domains.
+\paragraph{Relaxing T: Sound and Complete Formal Verification.} Dropping the polynomial-time requirement, SMT-based tools---Reluplex, Marabou, $\alpha$-$\beta$-CROWN in complete mode---provide sound and complete verification for linear specifications over bounded finite-precision networks.
+Runtime is exponential in the worst case but practical for moderate-sized components: embedded controllers, narrow verifiable submodules, safety-critical classifiers with bounded input domains.
 The honest deployment of this regime requires that the verified network genuinely represents the deployed system, and that the verified specification genuinely represents the alignment requirement.